Alcohol Detox Center in Ohio

 Many individuals choose continued care even after they complete medical detox.
 Detox addresses the physical aspect of alcohol dependence.
 However, additional treatment is often necessary to manage psychological and behavioral patterns.
 Therefore, many clients choose to continue their care in our 30–45 day residential or partial hospitalization programs for a more comprehensive recovery experience.

-Alcohol withdrawal can range from mild discomfort to serious, life-threatening complications.
+Alcohol withdrawal is one of the more medically serious withdrawal processes, and it is not something that should be managed without clinical oversight.
 Common symptoms include anxiety, nausea, insomnia, tremors, sweating, irritability, and elevated heart rate or blood pressure.
-In more severe cases, individuals may experience hallucinations, seizures, or a condition known as Delirium Tremens, which requires immediate medical intervention.
+In more severe cases, people experience hallucinations, seizures, or a condition known as Delirium Tremens, which requires immediate medical intervention.

 Our Evidence-Based Medications Used in Alcohol Detox

-Effective alcohol detox in Ohio requires more than just supervision; it requires personalized, evidence-based medical care.
-At OARC, we use proven medications tailored to each client’s symptoms, medical history, and detox needs.
-These medications not only reduce discomfort but also prevent serious complications such as seizures or severe agitation.
+Effective alcohol detox in Ohio requires more than supervision.
+It requires personalized, evidence-based medical care.
+At OARC, medications are tailored to each person’s symptoms, medical history, and detox needs.
+They reduce discomfort and prevent serious complications such as seizures or severe agitation.
 Licensed addiction medicine professionals administer and closely monitor all medications.

 Common medications used in alcohol detox include:

-• Anticonvulsants: At OARC, the medical team may prescribe anticonvulsants like levetiracetam (Keppra) to lower the risk of seizures and ease other withdrawal symptoms.
+- Anticonvulsants: The medical team may prescribe anticonvulsants like levetiracetam (Keppra) to lower the risk of seizures and ease other withdrawal symptoms.

-• Naltrexone: Naltrexone is an opioid receptor antagonist that can help reduce alcohol cravings and decrease the pleasurable effects of alcohol.
-Providers typically prescribe it after detox to support long‑term recovery.
+- Naltrexone: Naltrexone is an opioid receptor antagonist that helps reduce alcohol cravings and decrease the pleasurable effects of alcohol.
+Providers typically prescribe it after detox to support longer-term stability.

-• Acamprosate: helps stabilize the brain’s chemical balance, which often becomes disrupted due to long-term alcohol dependence.
+- Acamprosate: Acamprosate helps stabilize the brain’s chemical balance, which often becomes disrupted after long-term alcohol dependence.
 It can reduce post-acute withdrawal symptoms and cravings.

-• Disulfiram: Disulfiram creates unpleasant physical reactions—such as nausea, vomiting, and flushing—when someone consumes alcohol.
-This form of aversion therapy can effectively discourage drinking, especially in individuals who feel highly motivated to maintain abstinence.
+- Disulfiram: Disulfiram creates unpleasant physical reactions, including nausea, vomiting, and flushing, when someone consumes alcohol.
+This form of aversion therapy can be effective for people who are highly motivated to maintain abstinence.

-• Thiamine (Vitamin B1): Medical teams administer thiamine supplements during alcohol detox to correct deficiencies caused by chronic alcohol use.
-Without proper thiamine levels, individuals face a higher risk of serious neurological complications, including Wernicke-Korsakoff syndrome.
+- Thiamine (Vitamin B1): The medical team administers thiamine supplements during detox to correct deficiencies caused by chronic alcohol use.
+Without adequate thiamine levels, the risk of serious neurological complications, including Wernicke-Korsakoff syndrome, increases significantly.

 Post-Detoxification at Ohio Addiction Recovery Center